hossman/ifttt-trigger/README.md

 * Active the Maker channel: https://ifttt.com/maker
   * Make note of the "key" assigned to you
   * In the Usage examples below we'll assume it's YOUR_LONG_KEY
-* Create a Recipe that uses the Maker channel's "Recieve a web request" trigger
+* Add a Recipe that uses the Maker channel's "Recieve a web request" trigger
   * Chose an "Event Name" and make note of it
   * In the Usage examples below we'll assume it's EVENT_NAME
+  * Here's a simple recipe that sends push notifications to the "IF" phone app: https://ifttt.com/recipes/442155-simple-rest-based-phone-notification

 ## Basic Usage

 ```bash